chrisliang12/SurfSotreWithRaft/README.md

 <br>

-1. Then we re-run the command with the base directory as dataB this time.
+7. Then we re-run the command with the base directory as dataB this time.
     ```shell
     > go run cmd/SurfstoreClientExec/main.go -d -f ./example_config.txt ./dataB 1024
     ```
 <br>

-8. We can see that the png file is synced from dataA to dataB
+8. We can see that the png file is synced from dataA folder to dataB folder
 <p align="center">
 <img src="img/dataB.png" width="600">
 </p>